-PHASE II: Continue R/R&D to develop a prototype system determined to be the most feasible solution during Phase I performance.
-The demonstration should specifically focus on:
+PHASE II: Continue RDT&E to develop, install, integrate or otherwise demonstrate a prototype system determined to be the most feasible solution during the Phase I feasibility study.
+This demonstration should focus specifically on:

-- 1. Evaluating the proposed solution against objectives and measurable key results as defined in the Phase I feasibility study. - 2.
-Describing in detail the solution's difference from prospective non-Defense commercial offerings as compared to AF counterparts and its scaling for broader use. - 3.
-Identifying a clear transition path for the proposed solution taking into account all affected stakeholders' input, including but not limited to, end users, engineering, sustainment, contracting, finance, legal, and cyber security. - 4.
-Detailing specific details about the solution's integration with other current and potential future solutions. - 5.
-Detailing the solution's sustainability, i.e., overall supportability. - 6.
-Identifying other potential, specific DoD or Governmental customers for the solution.
+1. Evaluating the proposed solution against the objectives and measurable key results as defined in the Phase I feasibility study.

+2. Describing in detail how the solution differs from prospective non-defense commercial offerings in comparison to DAF counterparts and how it can be scaled for broader use.

+3. A clear transition path for the proposed solution that takes into account input from all affected stakeholders, including but not limited to: end users, engineering, sustainment, contracting, finance, legal, and cyber security.

+- 4. Specific details about how the solution can integrate with other current and potential future solutions. - 5.
+How the solution can be sustainable (i.e. overall supportability). - 6.
+Clearly identify other specific DoD or governmental customers who want to use the solution.